curi/websites/close-reading/atlas-shrugged-1.md

 There’s the phrase related to the calendar earlier: your days are numbered.

 Earlier, typewriters were presented positively.
 They help the trains run!
 But now we discover that the typewriters are breaking and the repair people are ineffective.
 That’s big trouble if you think back to how typewriters are used in running the company, which was mentioned earlier, and realize what will happen to the trains without typewriters.
-Perhaps they’ll muddle by with handwritten notes, but it won’t work as well, they’re already having trouble running trains on schedule...
+Perhaps they’ll muddle by with handwritten notes, but it won’t work as well, they’re already having trouble running trains on schedule…

 > "It's no use, Eddie," said Pop Harper.
 >